ritika-b/dd-th/tutorial.md

 ## Overview

-Kubernetes clusters need to be scaled to handle fluctuating demand.
+Kubernetes clusters must scale to handle fluctuating demand.
 Instead of doing this manually, you can create automated processes which save time, allow quick response during peak demand times, and conserve costs by scaling down when resources are not being used.
 One way to automate management is through horizontal pod autoscaling.

-The **Horizontal Pod Autoscaler (HPA)** is controlled by the Kubernetes controller manager which assesses the use of resources repeatedly after a certain interval of time; The default value for this interval is 15 seconds and is denoted by the flag `--horizontal-pod-autoscaler-sync`.
-The autoscaler compares the metrics utilized by the workload to the metrics defined for each HPA to determining autoscaling.
+The **Horizontal Pod Autoscaler (HPA)** is controlled by the Kubernetes controller manager which assesses the use of resources repeatedly after a certain interval of time; the default value for this interval is 15 seconds and is denoted by the flag `--horizontal-pod-autoscaler-sync`.
+The autoscaler compares the metrics utilized by the deployment to the metrics defined for each HPA to determine resizing.
 These resources include:

-- Resource metrics: these can be a target utilization value of a fixed target.
+- *Resource metrics*: these can be a target utilization value of a fixed target.
-- Custom metrics: these can be defined by the use for each HPA.
+- *Custom metrics*: these can be defined by the use for each HPA.
-- Object metrics and external metrics: these are based on a single metric taken from the object.
+- *Object metrics and external metrics*: these are based on a single metric taken from the object.
 This is compared to a target value to produce a utilization ratio.

 In this guide, you will set up `kube-ops-view` to visualize the autoscaling being performed on your EKS cluster and deploy an HPA.
 Finally, you will generate load using a sample app to trigger the HPA to adjust number of pods in your cluster.

 ## Setting up `kube-ops-view`

-> 📘
->
 > To complete this step, you should have [`Helm`](https://helm.sh/) installed.

 The following code installs `kube-ops-view`.
-This installationg uses a LoadBalancer service to install kube-ops-view and creates a resource based access control (RBAC) entry to read information on the cluster.
+This installation uses a LoadBalancer service to install kube-ops-view and creates a resource based access control (RBAC) entry to read information on the cluster.

 ```console
 helm install kube-ops-view \